lukecav/awesome-wp-speed-up/README.md

 * [Piio – Powerful Image Compressor, Optimization and Delivery](https://wordpress.org/plugins/piio-image-optimization/) - Generates responsive and optimized images, so you don't have to.
 * [Resize Image After Upload](https://wordpress.org/plugins/resize-image-after-upload/) - Automatically resize uploaded images to within specified maximum width and height.
 Also has option to force recompression of JPEGs.
 * [Image optimization and CDN by Optimole](https://wordpress.org/plugins/optimole-wp/) - Complete handling of your website images.
+* [MegaOptim Image Optimizer](https://wordpress.org/plugins/megaoptim-image-optimizer/) - MegaOptim is image compression plugin that optimizes your images in the cloud using intelligent image compression methods to save as much space as possible while keeping the quality almost identical.
+It's compatible with NextGen Gallery, MediaPress, WP Retina 2x and many other gallery plugins.

 ## Lazy Loading Plugins
 * [Rocket Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.